thearn/github-auto-tools/README.md

 # Installation:
 Developed for Python 2.7x work, though it may work for other distributions.

-Run `python setup.py build install`
+To install, run `python setup.py build install`

 # Usage: